 A railway undertaking that has its registered office within the EEA or in Switzerland has the right to operate freight traffic and passenger traffic on the Swedish railway network, including the Swedish Transport Administration's railway network.
-Other persons or legal entities who has its residence or registered office within the EEA or in Switzerland, with a public-service or commercial interest in infrastructure capacity and meets the requirements of the Swedish Transport Administration with the support of Chapter 7 Section 9 of the Railway Market Act, has the right to organise railway traffic on the Swedish Transport Administration's railway network.
+Other persons or legal entities who has its residence or registered office within the EEA or in Switzerland, with a public-service or commercial interest in infrastructure capacity and meets the requirements of the Swedish Transport Administration with the support of Chapter 7 Section 9 of the Railway Market Act, has the right to organise railway traffic on the Swedish Transport Administration's railway traffic on the Swedish Transport Administration.